Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - Variables
 - DataTypes
 - I/O
+    - std::print - supports std::format style arguments
+    - std::println - overload of std::print with `\n` at the end
 - auto
 - almost always auto → there is no narrowing type convertion with auto
 - conestexpr